Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: The Harmonic Polynomial Cell method (HPC) with immersed free surface

 \subsection{Linear solver and advance in time}

 To solve the global linear sparse system of equations, an iterative GMRES solver, based on Arnoldi inversion, was used for all computations.
 The base solver was developed by \citet{gmres:saad2003iterative} for sparse matrix (SPARSEKIT library), and includes an incomplete LU factorization preconditionner.
-During this work, a modified version was implemented with the improvement proposed by \citet{baker_simple_2009}.
-Except for staling during the study of a standing wave at very long time, this solver was proven to be robust.
-Improvements of the construction step of the global matrix could further made in order to increase the efficiency of its inversion.
+In the current implementation, a modified version of the latter is used with the improvement proposed by \citet{baker_simple_2009}.
+Except for stalling during the study of a standing wave at very long time, this solver was proven to be robust.
+Improvements of the construction step of the global matrix could further be made in order to increase the efficiency of its inversion.
 Also, the initial guess in the GMRES solver could also be improved taking advantages of the already computed potential values.
 The number of inner iterations of the GMRES algorithm was chosen as $m \in [30, 60]$ and the iterative solution is considered converged when the residual is lower that $5.10^{-9}$.

-Marching in time thanks to equations~(\ref{eq:zakharov1}-\ref{eq:zakharov2}) yields the free surface elevation and the free surface potential at the next time step.
-Note that the steps of computing the RHS terms of these equations are straightforward for most terms directly from the local expression~(\ref{eq:mainwithcij}) of the closest macro-cell.
+Marching in time thanks to \cref{eq:zakharov1,eq:zakharov2} yields the free surface elevation and the free surface potential at the next time step.
+Note that the steps of computing the RHS terms of these equations are straightforward for most terms directly from the local expression~(\cref{eq:mainwithcij}) of the closest macro-cell.
 In addition, the spatial derivative of $\eta$ is computed with a finite difference method.
 A centered scheme of order 4 is chosen for this work with the objective to maintain the theoretical order 4 of spatial convergence provided by the HPC method.

-In order to integrate equations~(\ref{eq:zakharov1}-\ref{eq:zakharov2}), the classical four-step explicit Runge-Kutta method of order 4 (RK4) was selected as time-marching algorithm.
+In order to integrate \cref{eq:zakharov1,eq:zakharov2}, the classical four-step explicit Runge-Kutta method of order 4 (RK4) was selected as time-marching algorithm.
 During a given simulation, the time step $(\delta t)$ was chosen to remain constant.
 Its value is made nondimensional by considering the Courant-Friedrichs-Lewy (CFL) number $C_o$ based on the phase velocity $C=\lambda/T$, where $\lambda$ is the wavelength and $T$ the wave period:

 The CFL number thus corresponds to the ratio of the number of spatial grid-steps per wavelength $(N_x=\lambda/\delta x)$ divided by the number of time-steps per wave period $(N_t=T/\delta t)$, \ie $C_o=N_x/N_t$.